 What can I expect from a reflexology session?

-Your reflexology session will be slightly longer (90minutes) so that we can discuss the health and wellbeing concerns that you would like to address.
+During your first session we will discuss your health and wellbeing concerns and what you would like reflexology to address.

 All sessions begin with a foot bath and goal setting for the session.
 I will then devise the best individualised session for you.
 I can also answer any questions you have about the treatment or reflexology in general.